seonman/HarmanDeveloperDocs/docs/_build/html/_sources/api.txt

 getActiveDeviceCount()
 ~~~~~~~~~~~~~~~~~~~~~~~~

- Gets the number of active devices (the devices that are added to the current playback session.)
+ Gets the number of active speakers (the speakers that are being added to the current playback session.)

 **Signature:**
 	``- (NSInteger) getActiveDeviceCount;``